CJFariss/Data-Science-International-Studies/README.md

   - Midterm Examination

  ### Wednesday
-  - Student Selected Program Challenges due
+  - Program Challenge: **Student Selected Program Challenges due by the end of the work week (Friday at 11:59 EST).**
  <br>

 ## Spring Break